BeeyondCereal

 🥗 Side Dishes

-Pair this ham with a variety of sides like our Oven Roasted Asparagus, Instant Pot Brussel Sprouts and Bacon, Creamy Garlic Red Skin Mashed Potatoes, and Rustic Sourdough Discard Bread for a feast fit for any family holiday meal.
+Pair this Honey Baked Spiral Ham with a variety of sides like our Oven Roasted Asparagus, Instant Pot Brussel Sprouts and Bacon, Creamy Garlic Red Skin Mashed Potatoes, and Rustic Sourdough Discard Bread for a feast fit for any family holiday meal.

 Can I use a boneless ham?